dromara/fast-request/docs/en/guide/introduce.md

 more flexible.
 And it integrates additional features such as search, Postman integration, Swagger support and so on.

 ::: tip PURPOSE
-The purpose of the plug-in is to simplify development and improve efficiency.
+The purpose of the plugin is to simplify development and improve efficiency.
 Our vision is to become the best partner of IDEA, just like Contra's 1P, 2P, base-friend collocation, and double the efficiency.
 :::

 ## Supported framework